tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/3-directive-enhancement.md

 ## Information

-Directive is a very powerful tool only offered by the Angular framework.
+Directives are a very powerful tool only offered by the Angular framework.
 You can apply the DRY principle by having shared logic inside a directive and applying it to any component you want.

-But the real power is that you can enhance an already existing directive which moreover doesn't **belong** to you.
+But the real power is that you can enhance an already-existing directive, which moreover doesn't **belong** to you.

 ## Statement

 In this exercise, we have a want to display a list of persons.
 If the list is empty, you must display _" the list is empty !! "_.

-Currently we have:
+Currently, we have:

 ```typescript
     <ng-container *ngIf="persons.length > 0; else emptyList">